How To Create The Best Lighting Solutions For Your Home

 Modern living means that the way we use our rooms is fluid

-- Your dining room might also be in your library.
+- Your dining room can be in your library.

-- Your office is located either in the bedroom or living room.
+- Your office can be in the bedroom or living room.

-- Your office could even be in a closet.…still, let there be sufficient lighting.
+- Your office could even be in a closet.…with sufficient lighting, please.

 - Your living room is every room...AKA a studio apartment